maximw/PieceofScript/docs/usage.md

 ## PieceofScript installation and run

 <a name="install"></a>
-### Downloading phar-archive

-Download from repository <a href=https://github.com/maximw/PieceofScript/raw/master/bin/pos.phar>https://github.com/maximw/PieceofScript/raw/master/bin/pos.phar</a>
+You can download phar-file from repository <a href=https://github.com/maximw/PieceofScript/raw/master/bin/pos.phar>https://github.com/maximw/PieceofScript/raw/master/bin/pos.phar</a>

-### Building phar-archive
+or build it from sources:

 1. Install <a href="https://github.com/humbug/box/blob/master/doc/installation.md#installation">Box phar manager</a>